jlbradley1844/jlbradley1844.github.io/_drafts/virtue-habits-2-bahai.md

 What is the purpose of this prayer?
 Much like other modern religions, the purpose is closeness to God.
 The prescribed versus have a number of different themes, but the main theme is our insignificance relative to the Godhead.
-Nowhere in the Baha'i Writings is it said that we are to pray as a means for developing virtues!
+Note that nowhere in the Baha'i Writings is it said that we are to pray as a means for developing virtues!
 Yet, if one rules out any sort of discussions of "spirit world," "mystic forces," and other sorts of speculations, one is left with a practice that is intended to remind us of our place in the world - as a rather small part that is here to serve and assist others, not to glorify ourselves.

 Aside from the obligatory prayer, there is no obligation to pray.
 My experience with other Baha'is is that they do pray otherwise, but generally read prayers extracted from Baha'i writings rather than make ones up on the spot.

+As far as my own practice, I may do this and a few others, but my nature is not one who is inclined to pray.
+Indeed, I had stopped praying for years before I became a Baha'i, and had this form of prayer not been obligatory, I still would not be doing so.
+The Baha'i Faith teaches that one cannot know God - the only reliable source of knowledge is through his/her/its Messangers - but my own personal conception of God is much closer to Plato and Tillich's "God of the Philosophers" than the "God is your best buddy who gives you nice things" of Prosperity Gospel hucksters.
+That background has made it harder to see the purpose of prayer, as prayer is so often frequently understood as being roughly equivalent to sacrificing a goat to appease the Harvest Gods, just more convenient and without all the mopping and cleanup.
+Personally, I now read prayers exclusively from the Baha'i Writings, and regard it as a form of "self-programming" to help The Divine work through me.

 ## So, How Do You Make These Habits a Habit?